Leadership Investment Levels:

 Recognizes donors who have included Olin in their estate planning.

 Allocation of estate assets is one of the most important plans many people will ever make.
 These decisions can have an enormous impact not only on one’s heirs but also on the ongoing and future success of organizations that can benefit from this personally meaningful support.

 Through philanthropic financial and estate planning, donors can dedicate a portion of their estate to benefit Olin, while providing themselves or their heirs with possible income, along with significant capital gains and estate tax benefits.
 This level of philanthropy gives donors an opportunity to make a larger and more lasting impact on the outward growth and inward strength of Olin than they may have imagined.

 Estate plan donors become members of the Franklin W. Olin Legacy Circle, which recognizes and honors Olin friends, alumni and parents for their leadership level of support for the college and their long-term commitment to the Olin engineering education revolution.

-Donors who are making a provision for Olin in their estate or life-income plans or who would simply like to learn more about this impactful means of support are invited to email Alanna Boyd, director of Development, or call the Development Office at 781-292-2290.
+Donors who are making a provision for Olin in their estate or life-income plans or who would simply like to learn more about this impactful means of support are invited to email Alanna Boyd, Interim Vice President of Development, or call the Development Office at 781-292-2290.